 The following circle diagram identifies some of the many people who can be involved in the “Before” period, doing the tasks identified above.
 Most of these individuals are “hands-on” at the residence but some are indirectly involved off-site.

 This image shows the main players in the “During” stage of selling/downsizing a home.
 Of course, there are other specialists who are engaged when the residence is prepared for sale in this period such as a home inspector, a land surveyor, a landscaper, a photographer, a contractor, trades, a handyman, etc.

-Finally, there are those who are involved in the “After” period, helping you with your residual stuff such as family members and organizers.
+Finally, there are those who are involved in the “After” period, helping you with your residual stuff such as family members and Professional Organizers.
 A Financial Planner and an Investment Advisor are often involved as well.
-In addition to the property sale, a lawyer can be involved in any period, depending on the need for an updated will and powers-of-attorney.
-A geriatric care manager may also be involved in all stages, if the individual and the family require this type of expertise.
+In addition to the property sale, a Lawyer can be involved in any period, depending on the need for an updated will and powers-of-attorney.
+A Geriatric Care Manager may also be involved in all stages if the individual and the family require this type of expertise.

 What are your thoughts on this topic?
 Do you have another perspective?
 You are welcome to comment below …

 Find out how to keep in touch with Downsizing Help by clicking on Subscription Choices in the top menu bar.
 A new post is released every Sunday at 2 p.m.
 EST.

 Unless otherwise credited, all posts are happily authored in quill & pen by …

 Photo credit (Garden figures): Pixabay ~ Gerhard Gellinger (Gellinger)